-According to the Bureau of Labor Statistics (BLS), the median annual salary of an OHSS in 2015 was $70,210.
-However, the highest salary was $102,980 and the lowest was $40,890.
+According to the Bureau of Labor Statistics (BLS), the median annual salary of an OHSS in 2019 was $74,100.
+However, the salary of the highest 10% of earners (such as managers) was $111,130 and $43,630 for the lowest 10%.
 This is a wide range, but it takes into account levels of experience and specializations.

-Professionals who want to advance their career further should consider earning an OHS degree.
-The degree opens doorways such as earning a master’s degree and specializing in a particular safety field.
+Professionals who want to advance their careers further should consider earning an OHS degree.
+The degree opens doorways such as earning a master’s degree and specializing in a safety field.
 Specialization provides professionals with a competitive edge that can benefit their career growth.

 The Workplace Sherlock Holmes

-Occupational health and safety specialists have the opportunity to assist offices, warehouses, shops, construction sites, and more by preventing hazards before they occur.
+Occupational health and safety specialists can assist offices, warehouses, shops, construction sites, and more by preventing hazards before they occur.
 Workers are busy with their normal routines, meeting deadlines, and progressing in their own careers.
-They shouldn’t have to worry about their safety and risk of injury.
-That’s why occupational health and safety specialists commit themselves to workplace safety; finding and solving occupational risks to health and well-being.
-It’s a career for those who want to solve problems that may save lives.
+They should not have to worry about their safety and risk of injury.
+That is why occupational health and safety specialists commit themselves to workplace safety, finding and solving occupational risks to health and well-being.
+It is a career for those who want to solve problems that may save lives.

 Learn More at Eastern Kentucky University’s Bachelor of Science in Occupational Safety Program